Tutorial 1: Get Started#

 # The first host is named with h0

-OpenOptics-> h0 ping h1 # Equivalent to execute "ping h1" at h0
+OpenOptics> h0 ping h1 # Equivalent to executing "ping h1" at h0

 You should also see queue depth changes on the dashboard during the ping test.